-The term 'Debt Service' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Debt Service' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Debt service refers to the cash that is necessary to be paid over a certain period of time in order to repay both principal and interest on a given debt.
 For individuals, monthly mortgage payments, or credit card bill payments, prove to be good examples of personal debt service.
 For businesses, payments on lines of credit, business loans, or coupon payments of bonds represent samples of corporate debt service.